makerdiary/python-keyboard/docs/macro.md

 ### Repeated key strokes

-Use a macro to trigger a repeated sequence of key presses until a new key is pressed.
+Use a macro to trigger a repeated sequence of key presses until a new key is pressed:

 ```python
 def macro_handler(dev, n, is_down):